lumapps/dep-check/doc/usage.md

     dep_check -g graph_file.dot ROOT_DIR

 *Note : if you generate a svg file, a dot file will be created in `/tmp/graph.dot`*

+### Adding options

+Don't forget to check out the [graph configuration example](../graph_config.yaml)

+The graph you'll get may seem unreadable if your project is pretty big.
+If that's the case, you can add options to the graph you want to draw, using a YAML file :

+    dep_check -g graph_file.svg -o graph_config.yaml ROOT_DIR

+Here are the different options:

+#### Fold a module

+You can chose to 'fold' one or more modules, which will bring together all of their submodules into the module(s), making the graph way more readable.

+To do so, you'll have to add a "fold_modules" in your graph config file :

+    fold_modules:
+        - root.amodule
+        - root.module.submodule

+**Make sure the name of the module you want to fold start at the root of your project** (e.g. 'root.amodule' and not 'amodule')

+#### Add color

+You can change the nodes and/or background color of the graph, using 'node_color' and 'bgcolor' options: ([Here are the colors you can use](https://www.graphviz.org/doc/info/colors.html))

+    node_color: crimson
+    bgcolor: gold

+*Note: if not defined, the nodes are white and the background is transparent.*